How to Market a Resort or Vacation Destination Online

 Be Findable – Let’s say you have a fabulous resort in Miami.
 If I search for Miami getaways – does your resort come up?
 The EASIEST sale you can make is when someone is already looking for you.
 Search engine optimization is your best bet for driving qualified traffic to your website…and customers through the door.

 Encourage Reviews – Reviews can truly make or break a hotel.
+How often do you check expedia or trip advisor first before making a booking?
+Reviews can drastically change the traffic of your business, so be sure not to ignore this.
+If you have a disappointed customer you need to go ABOVE and BEYOND to make sure they are satisfied EVEN if this means taking a loss on them.
 Make sure you encourage the positive ones, and deal with the negative ones in a professional and timely manner.
 The best way to encourage positive review is to get them before a guest leaves the premises.
 For example, you can setup computers in the lobby, and ask guests to sign your Facebook fan page guest book.
 A little note on the side can say – “Enjoyed your stay?
 Please take a moment to share your thoughts online.
 Did we do something to disappoint?
 Please contact our manager at xyz so we may rectify this immediately.”
 This way you encourage positive reviews, and limit negative ones.

 Social Media Marketing – This is what everyone wants to jump right into!
 Once you have the above in place, setup a Facebook fan page.
 Encourage guests to leave comments and share their pictures.
 Use Twitter to find future guests, and provide customer service.
 Use online videos to showcase the resort, and to tape true testimonials from willing guests.
 It all adds up!